lingtalfi/SimplePdoWrapper/doc/api/Ling/SimplePdoWrapper/Util/Where/operator.md

 The option is used only by the following operators:

 - for like/not like: string|null = null.
-     The list of wild chars allowed (i.e. interpreted as such) in the given value.
+     The list of wild chars allowed (i.e. interpreted as such) inside the given value.

      The possible wild chars in mysql are:
          - _ (underscore)